 Budget: We stayed at Lan Anh’s Home and loved our time here.
 It’s a brand new guesthouse with friendly owners and clean rooms with private bathrooms.
 The bathrooms come with shampoo and body wash.
 They will help out with any inquiries that you have.
-If you need to purchase snacks or drinks, visit their convenient store on the ground level.
-Check availability and reserve a room at Lan Anh here.
+If you need to purchase snacks or drinks, visit their convenience store on the ground level.

 If you extending your Vietnam trip and need more ideas on what to do, check out our other Vietnam posts: